baosen/origosykkel/README.md

 Execute

 ```
-./bin/rails test
+./bin/rails test:all
 ```

-to run all test, except the system tests.
+to run all tests.

 ## How to build and run a Docker container image